 Evolving financial needs of the child

 Illinois’ child support guidelines, however, are not as simple as they seem.
-While the child support calculator seems straightforward, the numbers that you plug into the formula are not.
+While the child support calculator seems straightforward, the numbers that are entered the formula are not.
 Whether you need change to a child support order or are fighting to prevent a modification, we can guide you through every step of the process.

 Avoid Being Found In Contempt Of Court

 It is important to remember that child support orders are court orders.
 If you intend to change your arrangement, this must be approved by a judge before you start reducing your payments.
 If you fail to do so, you could be found in contempt of court for violating a court order.
-Judges can order a parent to go to jail for failing to pay child support.
+Judges can order a parent to go to jail, suspend drivers licenses, pay fees, and impose other sanctions for failing to pay child support.

 Learn More About Your Legal Options.
 Call For A Free Consultation.

-Schedule a free consultation with family law attorney Stan Weller and together we will create a plan to accomplish your goals.
-Email us today, or call our Belleville office at 618-277-3476 or toll free 888-446-6538.
+Schedule a free consultation with one of our family law attorneys and together we will create a plan to accomplish your goals.
+Email us today, or call our Belleville office at 618-277-3476.